OctopusDeploy/docs/docs/administration/security/exposing-octopus/expose-the-octopus-web-portal-over-https.md

 If you are bringing your own SSL certificate, or want to configure a complex set of HTTP/HTTPS bindings, the easiest way to do this is using the Octopus Server Manager.

-1. Open the **Octopus Manager** application on the Octopus Deploy server.
+1. Open the **Octopus Manager** application on the Octopus Deploy Server.
 You'll find this in the start menu.

     ![](/docs/images/3048148/3278103.png)